-STUDENT ACHIEVEMENT STANDARDS
+STUDENT ACHIEVEMENT POLICIES AND STANDARDS

 CSHS defines standards for student achievement that include Completion Rates and Licensure Examination Review Courses' Pass Rates.
-Due to the nature of CSHS being accredited as an Avocational institute offering short-term courses, the Retention Rates and Placement Rates are not applicable, therefore, CSHS does not offer placement services for students.
+Due to the nature of CSHS being accredited as an Avocational institution-offering short-term courses-the Retention Rates and Placement Rates are not applicable, therefore, CSHS does not offer placement services for students.